epmoyer/spiro/README.rst

 Operation
 =========

-Spiro renders a virtual spirograph by implementing three wheels rotating at different speeds (a wheel on a wheel on a wheel).
+Spiro renders a virtual spirographical curve by implementing multiple wheels rotating at different speeds (a wheel on a wheel on a wheel...).
+The center of each successive wheel rides around the circumfrence of the last, and the "pen" rides around the final wheel.
-Becasuse the speeds are integer multiples of each other, the curve is guaranteed to close (though not guaranteed to be non-overlapping).
+Becasuse the relative speeds are integer multiples of each other, the curve is guaranteed to close (though not guaranteed to be non-overlapping).
+Because the relative speeds can be both positive and negative, the curves can exhibit extremely interesting behaviors.

 Two different sets of spirograph coefficients (wheel radii and speeds) are randomly chosen and the program smoothly slews between the two curves using a slew rate that is cosine mapped (so that the slew is slow near convergence and fastest when midway between the two curves).
 Once a curve converges, the oposite curve is randomized and the process repeats.

-The overall curve is slowly rotated so that the start point doesn't boringly sit in the same place.
+The overall curve is also slowly rotated so that the start point doesn't boringly sit in the same place.

 .. _`Eric Moyer`: mailto:eric@lemoncrab.com